JoelLeach/DotNet2Fox/README.md

 ## Presentation

-DotNet2Fox is being presented at [Virtual Fox Fest 2021](https://virtualfoxfest.com/).
-Additional materials from the session will be made available here after the conference.
+DotNet2Fox was presented at [Virtual Fox Fest 2021 (October)](https://virtualfoxfest.com/).
+The white paper, examples, and a link to a video of the session can be found on the [wiki](https://github.com/JoelLeach/DotNet2Fox/wiki).

 ## Installation
 Installing DotNet2Fox in your .NET project is easy via a NuGet package.
 Simply search for “DotNet2Fox” in the Visual Studio NuGet Package Manager and install from there.
 See [these instructions](https://docs.microsoft.com/en-us/nuget/quickstart/install-and-use-a-package-in-visual-studio) for more details.
 The package is hosted on nuget.org, and various other command-line options can be found there.